Chapter-Wise Summary of Dorothy Tennov’s Love And Limerence

-The book has been widely read and is still a valuable resource to understand the complex emotions that arise in romantic relationships, especially what is known as limerence.
+The book remains a primary resource for understanding the complex emotions that arise in what is known as limerence.

 summary of love and limerence